 \subsection{Rigidity of $\alpha$-curvature on discrete Riemannian surfaces}

-Following Gu-Luo-Sun-Wu's approach, we can define the $\alpha$-curvature on discrete Riemannian surface as follows.
+Following Gu-Luo-Sun-Wu's approach, we can define the $\alpha$-curvature on discrete Riemannian surfaces as follows.

 \begin{definition} Suppose $(S, V)$ is a marked closed surface with a PL metric $d$, $\alpha\in \mathbb{R}$ is a constant and $\mathbf{F}$ is the curvature map in (\ref{GLSW's curvature map}).
-The $\alpha$-curvature on the discrete Riemannian surface $\mathcal{D}(d)$ is defined to be
+The $\alpha$-curvature on the discrete Riemann surface $\mathcal{D}(d)$ is defined to be

 \end{definition}